sylvain441/natural-time-app/src/README.md

 ### How do you read the clock ?

-The time needle follow the course of the Sun starting from 0° at the middle of the night (aka "nadir") to 360° the next midnight.
+The time hand follow the course of the Sun starting from 0° at the middle of the night (aka "nadir") to 360° the next midnight.
 180° Sun corresponds to the middle of the day.

 - _"Let's meet precisely at 144.41° sun"_
 - _"Workshop duration is around 60° sun"_